leonp/leonp.github.io/blog/web/_posts/2016-10-23-do-not-use-google-amp.md

 We're entering a realm of doublespeak, where no-one admits the _real_ reasons for AMP's existence and use.

-So let's start with a simple question.
+So let's start with a basic question.
 What is AMP for?
 Well, its stated aim is simple enough:

 > AMP is a way to build web pages for static content that render fast. <cite><a href="https://www.ampproject.org/learn/about-amp/">What is AMP?</a></cite>